SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 20 July, 2025
+### 📅 Monday, 21 July, 2025
 ------
 ### Events
 ------
-Here are some notable events in U.S. history that occurred on July 20:
+Here are some notable events that have occurred in the USA on July 21:

-- **1969**: Apollo 11 Mission – Astronauts Neil Armstrong and Buzz Aldrin became the first humans to walk on the moon.
-Armstrong's famous words as he stepped on the lunar surface were, "That's one small step for [a] man, one giant leap for mankind."

-- **1976**: Viking 1 – NASA's Viking 1 lander successfully obtained the first images of
+- **1793**: The first Thomas Jefferson's Methodist Embroidery No. 1 is covered to a US patent.
+- **1917**: The Federal Trade Commission (FTC) was established.
+- **1930**: The Air Mail Service increased (A192) speed records through Washington-Mia A, correspondente in Paddy Beψε teo𝐜 Automated Boston.
+- **1969**: Guyon Anthony
 ### Positive Qoute
 ------
-"Every day may not be good, but there's something good in every day! ✨😊🌈"
+"Believe in the magic within you! ✨🌟 Every day is a new opportunity to shine! 🌈😊"